cbevins/fire-behavior-simulator/docs/08_Configuration.md

 [Back to Top](#top)

-The following are more advanced configuration variables used to implement the BehavePlus notion of *modules* and *linkages*.
-If your use case requires this, you may which to look at the *fire-simple-api* repo or package which implements many of the module-linkage use cases for you.
-You may be able to invoke its classes and functions directly, or use them as example implementations of your user case.
+The following are more advanced configuration variables used to implement the *BehavePlus* notion of *modules* and *linkages*.
+If your use case requires this, you may wish to look at the *fire-simple-api* repo or package which implements many of the module-linkage use cases for you.
+You may be able to invoke its classes and functions directly, or use them as example implementations of your situation.

 For a detailed, **TLDR;** discussion of how *fire-behavior-simulator* implements the BehavePlus *modules* and *links* concepts, see [09 Modules and Linkages](./09_ModuleLinkages.md).